tcarland/transam/README.md

-transam - Transcoding Audio Media
+Trans-AM - Transcoding Audio Media
 =====================================

-A tool for transcoding between various audio formats using a suite of various external tools. `taglib` is also used for setting metadata tags or keeping the metadata intact while transcoding.
-Various features include support for listing tags/metadata, setting tags, setting tags while encoding, decode only to `wav/PCM` only.
+TransAM is a tool for transcoding between various audio formats using a suite of various external tools. `taglib` is also used for setting metadata tags or keeping the metadata intact while transcoding.
+Various features include support for listing tags/metadata, setting tags, setting tags while encoding, decode to `wav/PCM` only.

 #### Build Requirements